chef-boneyard/resource/chef/cookbooks/crazytown/README.md

 end
 ```

-ChefDSL gives you a quick way to redefine the defaults of a resource:
+ChefResource gives you a quick way to redefine the defaults of a resource:

 ```ruby
 defaults :my_file, :file, owner: 'jkeiser', group: 'users', mode: 0755